gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Paragon.md

 ***

 # Congratulations!
-You know have all the required information on the Mod Helper's role in making custom Paragons for your custom towers.
+You now have all the required information on the Mod Helper's role in making custom Paragons for your custom towers.
 Now you just gotta get into the nitty gritty with behaviors, or not, if you're satisfied with 555 mode.